devops329/devops/instruction/coverage/coverage.md

 This means you have to make extensive investments in testing code and inject special code into your production system to cover these cases.

-You many find that for those extreme cases, it is better to actually manually test them instead of doing back flips to automate the testing.
-You can also take the, somewhat questionable strategy, of waiting until an actual bug is reported for these edge cases before you make an extreme investment.
+You many find that for those extreme cases, it is better to actually manually test them instead of doing backflips to automate the testing.
+You can also take the somewhat questionable strategy of waiting until an actual bug is reported for these edge cases before you make an extreme investment.

 You should also realize what 100% coverage actually means.
 It does not mean 100% verification.
 There are infinite possibilities for different parameters, paths, timings, and configurations to a complex software package.
-Hitting every line of code **does not** mean that you have hit every permutation that you code can execute.
+Hitting every line of code **does not** mean that you have hit every permutation that your code can execute.

-The amount of effort you put into verifying the correctness of your code should be inline with the value and potential for harm of the software you are testing.
+The amount of effort you put into verifying the correctness of your code should be in line with the value and potential for harm of the software you are testing.
 A pet project that will never be used by anyone should not involve millions of hours and a 300:1 testing/production code ratio.
 However, for a health device where a bug would be lethal, or a financial management package where a bug would result in poverty, that cost might be justified.

 For common web application development it is common to have around a 1:1 test/production code ratio, with somewhere above 80% line coverage.